-To reduce the environmental impact of its Group-wide business activities in line with the Daigas Group Environmental Policy, the Daigas Group has set medium-term environmental targets in its Long-Term Management Vision 2030 and other plans and manages progress in achieving the targets.
+To reduce the environmental impact of its Group-wide business activities, the Daigas Group has set medium-term environmental targets in its Long-Term Management Vision 2030 and other plans and manages progress in achieving the targets.
 The environmental targets include those for CO2 emissions reduction, more widespread use of renewable energy, waste reduction and recycling, and the reduction of excavated soil for final disposal.
 We also annually calculate GHG emissions that affect climate change from the activities throughout our Group's value chain and use that data to advance our efforts to reduce GHG emissions.
 These targets and the results of our efforts to achieve the targets are managed by following a PDCA (plan-do-check-act) cycle, which utilizes the mechanism of the EMS.

-Please see \square P.45, P.47 for information on the climate change-related framework.
+Please see D P.049 for information on the climate change-related framework.

-■ PDCA Cycle utilizing the Mechanism of EMS
+PDCA Cycle Utilizing the Mechanism of EMS